 Advocacy coalitions are groups of policy actors that share similar belief systems and engage in a "non-trivial degree of coordination": they collaborate and coordinate actions to enhance the chance that their belief systems get translated into policy outputs and objectives (Henry, 2011; Sabatier and Weible, 2007, p.
 196).
 It is assumed that a policy subsystem consists of 2-4 advocacy coalitions, of which one is dominant and has the most influence on policy output (Weible et al., 2009).
 It is also assumed that policy core beliefs are rather stable over time, which is why coalitions - and policies - typically do not change very much.

-However, policy change does occur and the ACF proposes several reasons, or paths, for that: Policy-oriented learning is a process in which new information on the policy issue becomes available and participants of the dominant coalition change their policy core beliefs accordingly.
-External shocks (e.g. larger changes in socio-economic conditions, outputs from other policy subsystems, political regime changes) are another source for changes in coalitions as they disturb the resources to which actors have access.
-Further sources of change are internal shocks (disasters, accidents) and negotiated agreements among different coalitions.
-These different sources have one thing in common: they usually impact, as an intermediate condition, within- and across-coalition structures, power balances, and resource distribution.
+However, policy change does occur and the ACF distinguishes minor and major policy change.
+Minor policy change is associated with adaptations of political programs and policy measures, while major change is about new or fundamentally different policy goals, programs and measures.
+Minor change is seen as a result of changes in secondary beliefs, whereas major change is a consequence of shifting core beliefs (Sabatier and Jenkins-Smith, 1999).
+For the ACF it is very unlikely that core beliefs change voluntarily (Sabatier and Weible, 2007: 198), which explains its emphasis on external reasons for policy change.
+In fact, it proposes several sources for major policy change: External shocks (e.g. larger changes in socio-economic conditions, outputs from other policy subsystems, political regime changes) can be a central source for changes in core beliefs as they redistribute resources and change policy venues.
+Further sources are internal shocks in the policy subsystem (e.g. environmental disasters, accidents) and negotiated agreements among different coalitions.